-- 89% of non-federal hospitals in NM send ED data to NMHealth. - All drug overdoses are suspected, meaning a patient presents with the symptoms of an overdose and/or the patient revives after naloxone administration, but when a drug screening hasn't been done.
+- 93% of non-federal hospitals in NM send ED data to NMDOH. - All drug overdoses are suspected, meaning a patient presents with the symptoms of an overdose and/or the patient revives after naloxone administration, but when a drug screening hasn't been done.
 Drug involvement is often based upon the chief complaint and discharge diagnosis fields, and drug categories are not exclusive. - Indian Health Service and Veteran's Administration data are not included.
-This leads to undercounts of these particular populations. - To protect the privacy of patients, this report conforms to NMHealth's Small Numbers Rule.
-This means that if the population from which the numerator is derived is less than 20, and the numerator itself is one to three, those numbers are not shown. - Location is based on facility location. - Data drops in the first or last week of the graph are often because only part of the week belongs to the month in question.
+This leads to undercounts of these particular populations. - To protect the privacy of patients, this report conforms to NMDOH's Small Numbers Rule.
+This means that if the population from which the numerator is derived is less than 20, and the numerator itself is one to three, those numbers are not shown.
+Rates that can be used to determine the value of suppressed cells are also suppressed. - Location is based on facility location. - Data drops in the first or last week of the graph are often because only part of the week belongs to the month in question.

-Population estimates are from 2021.
+Population estimates are from 2023.